Having Problems with Admissions or Registration?

 , or demonstrate proof that they have completed an equivalent course.
 If you are eligible for ENGL 1A, you should complete this course by the end of the third quarter of enrollment; you may take a speech course first.
 If you are eligible for ENGL 110 or 209, you should complete these courses during the first or second quarter.

 You may receive up to 10 quarter units of credit for each score of 5, 4 or 3 on College Entrance Board Advanced Placement Tests.
 Your Foothill transcript will show units but will not indicate grades.
-The Evaluation Office, located in the Student Development Center, Room 1930, provides information on how the advanced placement scores are marked on transcripts and the equivalencies for the University of California and California State University.
+The Evaluation Office, located in Counseling/Building 8300, provides information on how the advanced placement scores are marked on transcripts and the equivalencies for the University of California and California State University.